Swetlana-N/IBM-SpaceX-Assignment/README.md

 In this project, you will take the role of a data scientist working for a new rocket company - Space Y that would like to compete with SpaceX founded by Billionaire industrialist Allon Musk.
 My job is to determine the price of each launch.
 I did this by gathering information about SpaceX and creating dashboards for the team.
 I also determined if SpaceX will reuse the first stage.
 Instead of using rocket science to determine if the first stage will land successfully, I trained a machine learning model and use public information to predict if SpaceX will reuse the first stage.

-## Objective:
-The objective is very clear.
-I have to evaluate the viability of the new company Space Y to compete with Space X.

-## Desirable answers:
-The best way to estimate the total cost for launches, by predicting successful landings of the first stage of rockets; and Where is the best place to make launches.

 ## Methodology :
 1. Data Collection from 2 sources -